Sriparno08/Sriparno08/README.md

-<h1 align="center">👋 Hello, I'm Sriparno!</h1>
+<h1 align="center">👋 Hi, I'm Sriparno!</h1>

 <h3>About Me</h3>

-<p>I'm currently mastering the art of building beautiful, responsive and interactive websites as a frontend developer.
-I'm also creating accurate, informative and comprehensive articles on multiple platforms as a technical writer.
-Besides that, I'm on a bid to play an effective part in the advancement of open source by being a consistent open source contributor and maintainer.</p>
+<p>I'm a technical writer focused on creating clear, accurate, and comprehensive documentation for developers.
+Alongside writing, I'm learning to build responsive and interactive web applications as a frontend developer.
+I also contribute to and maintain open-source projects with a focus on improving developer experience and supporting the open-source ecosystem.</p>

 <hr>